About Us

 Keoni Bermoy

 Keoni is a Senior Research Project Assistant at Chestnut Health Systems' Lighthouse Institute.
 He works closely alongside Senior Research Scientists from the JEAP Initiative and other projects to support adolescents and emerging adult populations experiencing severe adversities in life.
-He has previous research experience in substance use, trauma, and health disparities among reserve-dwelling First Nations communities.
+He has previous research experience in substance use, trauma, and health gaps and challenges among reserve-dwelling First Nations communities.

 Emily Rains